bryanesmith/notes/HBR: On AI/README.md

 * Companies should develop a proper use case and narrative around pricing algorithm, create an owner to manage it (diffuse ownership is a problem), and create guardrails, monitors, and manual controls to override the pricing algorithm

 ## A Smarter Strategy for Using Robots

+* **"Lights Out" automation**: when automate to extent that don't need humans, and companies don't even need to turn on the lights

+* Two challenges of achieving "lights out" automation:
+    1. Adoption of automation technology is limited
+    2. Gaining productivity from automation comes at cost of flexibility (**zero-sum automation**)

+* **Positive-sum automation**: when gain productivity and flexibility as result of automation

+* To achieve positive-sum automation:
+    1. Companies should design technology to make it easier for employees to train and debug robots
+    2. Use a bottom-up approach to identify what tasks should be automated (solicit feedback from line employees)
+    3. Choose the right metrics for measuring success

 ## Why You Need an AI Ethics Committee